285 Regina

-Regina (minor planet designation: 285 Regina) is a typical, although fairly large, Main belt asteroid.
+285 Regina is a typical, although fairly large, Main belt asteroid.
 It was discovered by Auguste Charlois on 3 August 1889 in Nice, France.
 The asteroid is a suspected interloper in the Eucharis asteroid family.

 Analysis of the asteroid light curve generated from photometric data collected during 2008 show a rotation period of 9.542±0.001 hours with a brightness variation of 0.16±0.03 in magnitude.